 Touch lamps

 Arthritis and loss of finger flexibility and strength can make it difficult to turn regular lamp knobs.
-Seniors are more likely to use proper lighting if it’s easier for them to turn lamps on.
+Seniors are more likely to use proper lighting when it’s easier for them to turn on lamps.

 Automatic night lights